kgateway-dev/kgateway/docs/content/guides/integrations/datadog/_index.md

 ## Configure the Gloo Edge deployment

-In this section, we will show you how to modify Gloo Edge deployments to provide two sets of metrics to Datadog.
-The first will be the Envoy proxy itself (`gateway-proxy` deployment).
-The second will be for metrics from the Gloo Edge control plane exported by `glooe-prometheus-server`, which is available only in the Enterprise edition.
+In this section, we will show you how to modify the Envoy proxy itself (`gateway-proxy` deployment) to provide its metrics to Datadog.
+In addition, by enabling the `prometheusScrape` option in the Datadog agent installation, we  expect to see control-plane-specific metrics emitted by other pods in the Gloo Edge fleet (e.g., gloo, discovery).

 We will need to update two things to allow metrics collection from Datadog.
 In order to discover the Envoy pods, the Datadog agent is relying on an [Autodiscovery feature](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes) that looks for specific annotations associated with Envoy pods.